determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/deploy.rst

 navigate to ``http://<master-hostname>:8080`` in a browser, which should bring up the Determined WebUI.
 If you're using your local machine, for example, navigate to ``http://localhost:8080``.

-In the WebUI, navigate to the ``Cluster`` page, where you should now see slots available (either CPU or GPU, depending on what hardware is available on the machine).
+In the WebUI, navigate to the ``Cluster`` page.
+You should now see slots available (either CPU or GPU, depending on what hardware is available on the machine).

 For single-agent clusters launched with: